nebraska-silicon-lab/Lab-Instructions/lab_safety.md

 Any chemical brought to the lab beyond simple household cleaners, or cleaning alcohol must be accompanied by a Safety Data Sheet (SDS).
 We have SDS data sheets stored in a cabinet next to the First Aid Kit.
+Digital copies of the SDS are available [here](https://github.com/nebraska-silicon-lab/Lab-Instructions/tree/master/sds).

 **Electrical:** High voltage power supplies can kill you, handle them with caution and receive adequate instruction from experienced group members.
 Low voltage